SonnyFishback/introduction-to-serverless-framework/README.md

 - Functions (Your micro servers)
 - Events (The reasons the micro servers start and the data that is forwarded to the micro-server)
-- Resources (Infrastructure as Code resource configurations allowing you to create and deploy instances of cloud resources named in a config file)
+- Resources (Infrastructure as Code resource configurations allowing you to create and deploy instances of cloud resources named in your config file)
 - Services (A unit of organization - you can have multiple services for one application)

 # Starting your project: